dataiku/dkumonitor/README.md

 ## Requirements

 The target system must have `python2.7` installed.
+The pre-built package targets Linux 64 bits only.

 ## Installation